-We recognized favorable prior period claims development in the amount of \$45.4 million and \$51.8 million for the six months ended June 30, 2011, and the year ended December 31, 2011, respectively.
+We recognized favorable prior period claims development in the amount of \$49.5 million and \$51.8 million for the nine months ended September 30, 2011, and the year ended December 31, 2011, respectively.
 This was primarily caused by the overestimation of our liability for claims and medical benefits payable at December 31, 2010, as a result of the following factors:

-- We overestimated the impact of a buildup in claims inventory in Ohio. - We overestimated the impact of the settlement of disputed provider claims in California. - We underestimated the reduction in outpatient facility claims costs as a result of a fee schedule reduction in New Mexico effective November 2010, partially offsetting the impact of the two items above.
+- We overestimated the impact of a buildup in claims inventory in Ohio. - We overestimated the impact of the settlement of disputed provider claims in California. - We underestimated the reduction in outpatient facility claims costs as a result of a fee schedule reduction in New Mexico effective November 2010.

-In estimating our claims liability at June 30, 2012, we adjusted our base calculation to take account of the following factors which we believe are reasonably likely to change our final claims liability amount:
+In estimating our claims liability at September 30, 2012, we adjusted our base calculation to take account of the following factors which we believe are reasonably likely to change our final claims liability amount:

-- Our Texas health plan membership has nearly doubled effective March 1, 2012.
-In addition, effective March 1, 2012, we assumed inpatient medical liability for STAR+PLUS (an area of coverage that was previously carved out).
-Reserves for new coverage and new regions are now based on the newly developing claims lag patterns and comparisons with similar coverage in other regions with more historical data. - Our California health plan has enrolled approximately 24,000 new ABD members since June 30, 2011, as a result of the mandatory assignment of ABD members to managed care plans effective July 1, 2011.
-These new members converted from a fee-for-service environment, and are higher cost than our base ABD members. - Our claims inventory had increased significantly during the first quarter of 2012, followed by a significant reduction in claims inventory in the second quarter of 2012.
+- Our Texas health plan membership nearly doubled effective March 1, 2012.
+In addition, effective March 1, 2012, we assumed inpatient medical liability for ABD members for which we were not previously responsible.
+Reserves for new coverage and new regions are now based on the newly developing claims lag patterns and comparisons with similar coverage in other regions with more historical data.
+The lag patterns are still incomplete and therefore the true reserve liability is more uncertain than usual. - Our California health plan has enrolled approximately 20,000 new ABD members since September 30, 2011, as a result of the mandatory assignment of ABD members to managed care plans effective July 1, 2011.
+These new members converted from a fee-for-service environment.
+Due to the relatively recent transition of these members to managed care, their utilization of medical services is less predictable than it is for many of our other members. - Our claims inventory had increased significantly during the first quarter of 2012, followed by a significant reduction in claims inventory in the second quarter of 2012 and a slight drop in the third quarter.
 Changes in claims inventory can impact historical claims lag patterns.

 The use of a consistent methodology in estimating our liability for claims and medical benefits payable minimizes the degree to which the under- or overestimation of that liability at the close of one period may affect consolidated results of operations in subsequent periods.
 Facts and circumstances unique to the estimation process at any single date, however, may still lead to a material impact on consolidated results of operations in subsequent periods.
 Any absence of adverse claims development (as well as the expensing through general and administrative expense of the costs to settle claims held at the start of the period) will lead to the recognition of a benefit from prior period claims development in the period subsequent to the date of the original estimate.
-In 2011 and for the six months ended June 30, 2012, the absence of adverse development of the liability for claims and medical benefits payable at the close of the previous period resulted in the recognition of substantial favorable prior period development.
+In 2011 and for the nine months ended September 30, 2012, the absence of adverse development of the liability for claims and medical benefits payable at the close of the previous period resulted in the recognition of substantial favorable prior period development.
 In both years, however, the recognition of a benefit from prior period claims development did not have a material impact on our consolidated results of operations because the amount of benefit recognized in each year was roughly consistent with that recognized in the previous year.